kuzminrobin/fcl/CallLogging.md

 # TODO:

+* User practice: For speed, suppress the logging of
+  * parameters and ret val;
+  * generic params.
 * Redundancy:
   * Either create the cloure logger UNCONDITIONALLY, like function logger (regardless of whether logging is on), The ctor and dtor will check the enabledness;
   * or create both closure and function loggers conditionally and don't check the condition in the ctor and dtor.